 Hey, want to hear a happy story?

 Three years and one week ago, I hopped on a plane to reconnect with an old friend after a period of prolonged silence between us.
-I’d never visited her before, and the first and last time she had come to visit me was a good three years beforehand, for about three days during the limbo between Christmas and New Years.
-I figured we were overdue for a meeting, so I booked quite possibly the most spontaneous flight I have ever booked and arrived in the Boston Logan aeroport (on one hour of sleep) looking to find my way across the state of Massachusetts to UMass Amherst.
+I’d never visited them before, and the first and last time they had come to visit me was a good three years beforehand, for about three days during the limbo between Christmas and New Years.
+I figured we were overdue for a meeting, so I booked quite possibly the most spontaneous flight I have ever booked and arrived in the Boston Logan aeroport (on one hour of sleep) looking to find my way across the state of Massachusetts to UMass Amherst, and to Avi.

-Anna Meehan was realizing she was in love.
+Avi Meehan was realizing that they were in love.

 I couldn’t be more pleased with my match, or more excited to commit to a shared lifetime with another human.
 EEK. ❤

 It hasn’t always been easy.
 Maintaining a strong and healthy relationship–over long distance, no less–isn’t exactly a walk in the park.
 As Massive Attack says, “Love is a verb, love is a doing word.”
-Love is not an achievement to be unlocked, and a relationship is not a trophy to be acquired and then promptly stuck on a shelf to gather dust.
+Love is not an achievement to be unlocked, and a relationship is not a trophy to be acquired and then promptly put on a shelf to gather dust.
 Relationships are constant works in progress.
-They’re projects, like anything else.
 And they can be scarier to navigate than anything else in the world.